 - Date of birth before January 1, 1980

-- A healthcare provider (physician, advanced practice nurse or Tennessee Health Department nurse) report immunity because you have had chickenpox in the past
+- A healthcare provider (physician, advanced practice nurse or Tennessee Health Department nurse) report of immunity because you have had chickenpox in the past

 - Documentation of two doses of varicella vaccine given at least 28 days apart, excluding doses given earlier than four days before the first birthday, or

 - Documentation of a blood test (serology) showing immunity to varicella

 Measles, Mumps and Rubella immunity is required for all full-time students born after 1956.